Frequently Asked Questions About Starting an RIA — Answered

 Last Edited by: LPL Financial

-caucasian business man in suit talking on phone standing indoors in front of window
+businessman in 3 piece suit talking on cell phone, standing in front of a window

-Regardless of whether you choose an advisory-only or hybrid business model, you’ll need to comply with your state’s licensing requirements to register as an RIA.
+Regardless of whether you choose a fee-only or hybrid RIA business model, you’ll need to comply with your state’s licensing requirements to register as an RIA.
 In most cases, that means passing the FINRA Series 65 Uniform Investment Advisor Law exam.
 However, many states allow advisors who carry the following designations in good standing to waive the Series 65:

 • Certified Financial PlannerTM (CFP®)